Crucial Sports Betting Votes Upcoming in Kentucky, Other States

 On-Site, Mobile Wagering Eyed In Minnesota

-In Minnesota a house bill would legalize in-person betting at tribal casinos and grant tribes the right to partner with online bookmakers for mobile betting.
+A house bill would legalize in-person Minnesota sports betting at tribal casinos and grant tribes the right to partner with online bookmakers for mobile betting.

 The bill, HF778, is awaiting a hearing in the House Ways and Means Committee.
 The legislative session in Minnesota ends May 23.

-Sports betting is legal is each of the four states bordering Minnesota.
+Sports betting is legal in each of the four states bordering Minnesota.

 Southern States Split On Sports Betting